llstarscreamll/Hello-Angular/README.md

     name: { // the field name
         label: 'Nombre', // the field label
         type: 'text', // the input type
-        placeholder: 'tu nombre...', // a palce holder for the field
+        placeholder: 'tu nombre...', // placeholder for the field
         labelClass: 'my-label-class', // classes for the input label tag
         inputClass: 'my-input-class', // classes for the input
         inputGridClass: 'my-grid-class-for-input' // classes for the input wrapper